guidomb/ios-scripts/README.md

 ## Usage

+All the scripts must be run from the root folder by prefixing the `script` folder.
+For example if you want to bootstrap your project you should be located at the project's root folder and then run `script/bootstrap`.

-After installing the scripts in your iOS project you should find a `script` folder with the following scripts
+After installing the scripts in your iOS project you should find a `script` folder with the following scripts:

 ### script/bootstrap